25-26 June 2019ExCeL London

 Caroline is also on the Action for Children Board for the Byte Night Project which helps to PREVENT youth homelessness in the UK and is sleeping rough for a night soon!
 Ask how you can get involved & make a difference.

-Jeremy is Chief of Staff for Analytics & Information Management in Deloitte’s Technology Consulting practice.
+Jeremy is Respect & Inclusion Lead for Analytics & Information Management in Deloitte’s Technology Consulting practice.
 He works with Senior Leadership to provide strategic oversight and management for a practice of 300 individuals in the UK, and over 5000 globally.
 Recognised as “a champion for wider discussion and demystification of technology”, Jeremy works to deliver new insights for global organisations to build their capacity and readiness to harness opportunities from analytics and AI.
 He has featured multiple times as a Technology Specialist Guest Speaker on the BBC and was named the Black British Business Award Winner 2017 – Rising Star.

 Tiffany has spent over 20 years helping organisations transform customer experience across their sales, service and marketing operations.
 In her current role at SAS, she guides organisations on the application of advanced analytics and artificial intelligence to harness customer insights and deliver relevant one-to-one experiences.
 Tiffany is also co-founder of Griswold Studios, a boutique fitness concept delivering personalised fitness programmes powered by data and analytics.